-In 1299, Ala-ud-din Khilji conquered Gujarat.
-Malik Kafur Hazar Dinari was a slave whom Nusrat Khan, Ala-ud-din's wazir, had seized from a merchant at Cambay, during the conquest of Gujarat.
-He was called Hazar-dinari since he was originally purchased for 1000 dinars.
-Badauni calls him Malik Manik.
-Khusro calls him Malik Naib Barbek Izzud-daula.
-Ferishta clearly says that Kafur was one of the Sultan's catamites.
-'Sultan Ala-ud-din, upon seeing Kamla Devi, the beautiful wife of the Raja of Gujarat, took her in marriage.
+Historians say that Kafur was extremely handsome and Ala-ud-din was captivated by his beauty.
+'Sultan Ala-ud-din, upon seeing Kamla Devi, the captive wife of the Raja of Gujarat, took her in marriage.
 But this did not satisfy his abominable lusts.
-Malik Kafur, a slave who had been taken on that expedition, engaged his unnatural passion, which he publicly indulged to the disgrace and debasement of human nature'.
-Kafur was also a military genius who won for the Sultan, Devagiri (1308), Warangal (1309), Ma'bar (Madurai) and Dwarasamudra (1310).
+Malik Kafur, a slave who had been taken on that expedition, engaged his unnatural passion, which he publicly indulged to the disgrace and debasement of human nature', notes Ferishta.

-Kafur was made Malik Naib on the occasion of the conquest of Devagiri in 1307-08.
-Ferishta writes, 'The Sultan's attachment to Malik Kafur now exceeded all bounds, and his wish now was to raise him to distinction among the nobles.
+Kafur was made Malik Naib during the conquest of Devagiri in 1307-08.
+Ferishta writes, 'The Sultan's affection for Kafur now exceeded all bounds of decency and prudence, and his wish now was to raise him to distinction among the nobles.
 He gave him the title of Malik Naib Kafur, and the nobles were directed to pay their respects to him daily, as to a sovereign.
 This created great disgust, but no one dared to complain'.

-Ala-ud-din Khilji came to the throne after treacherously murdering his uncle Sultan Jalal-ud-din Khilji, founder of the Khilji dynasty.
-His queen Mahru had two sons: Khizr Khan and Shadi Khan.
-Ala-ud-din in his life time had declared Khizr Khan as his heir-apparent.
-Though illiterate, Ala-ud-din was a powerful monarch, and was victorious in all his conquests.
-He considered himself the second Alexander.
-He protected India from continuous Mongol invasions.
-Historians lists the below details as causes of the downfall of his empire:
+Ala-ud-din Khilji (r: 1296-1316) came to the throne by treacherously murdering his uncle Sultan Jalal-ud-din Khilji, the founder of the Khilji dynasty.
+Despite being illiterate, Ala-ud-din was a powerful monarch who emerged victorious in all his conquests.
+He even considered himself the second Alexander.
+He was also known for his successful efforts in protecting India from continuous Mongol invasions.